Anusha-janardhan/rg-doc/source/Features.rst

      - <Please enter the first name of the user>
    * - Last Name
      - <Please enter the last name of the user>
-   * - Organizational Unit
+   * - Organization
-     - <Select an organizational unit in the drop-down list>
+     - <Select an organization in the drop-down list>
    * - Tags
      - <Add tags to associate with the user>

 .. note::
    a.
-If the user is unassigned, the Organizational unit field will be enabled and can be assigned to OU.
+If the user is unassigned, the Organization field will be enabled and can be assigned to OU.
    b.
 If the user is already assigned Organization unit field will be disabled.
    c.
-Only if any of the First Name, Last Name, Organizational Unit and tags fields are edited Edit User Button will be enabled.
+Only if any of the First Name, Last Name, Organization and tags fields are edited Edit User Button will be enabled.

 Click on the Edit User button and edited user information will be visible on the user card.
 Once the user clicks on the Edit User button they will be able to see a green color toaster message.